-Liublino is a park and palace estate dating back to XVIII and XIX centuries.
-The lands in which the park and palace are situated are first mentioned sources dated by the end of the XVI century.
-In the 1680, the land was owned by a well-known noble Godunov family; at the beginning of the XIX century it was bought by Nikolay Durasov (1760-1818), a richMoscow landlord, the best-known owner of Liublino estate.
-Under Nikolay Durasov Liublino became a favourite rest and entertainment place forMoscow nobility.
-Parties, receptions, theatre performances and concerts were given here.
-Nikolay Durasov’s palace is one of a few examples of ripe classicism surviving inMoscow.
-Every-day life of the Russian estate, traditions and culture of the Russian nobility is brightly illustrated in interior expositions and exhibitions at the palace.
+Liublino is a park and palace complex dating back to the XVIII and XIX centuries.
+The land on which it is situated was first mentioned at the end of the XVI century.
+In the 1680s, it was owned by a well-known noble Godunov family; at the beginning of the XIX century, the estate was bought by Nikolay Durasov (1760-1818), a rich Moscow landlord, the best-known owner of Liublino.
+Under Nikolay Durasov Liublino became a favourite rest and entertainment place for Moscow nobility, a venue of parties, receptions, theatre performances and concerts.
+Nikolay Durasov’s palace is one of a few examples of late classicism surviving in Moscow.
+Every-day life of the Russian estate, traditions and culture of the nobility are brightly illustrated by interior expositions and exhibitions arranged inside.

-Izmailovo is a famous country residence of Russian Tsars.
-In 1654, when Tsar Alexey Mikhailovich Romanov became owner of these vast ancestral boyars’ lands, the estate made part of the palace household.
-It was there, at the linen yard, that the sixteen-year-old Tsar Peter found in 1688 an old English boat, ordering since than to call Izmailovo “the cradle of Russian fleet”.
-In Izmailovo one can see architectural sites dating to the end of the XVII century and making part of the Tsar’s Courtyard as well as premises of Nikolaevsky alms-house built in the XIX century for 1812 Patriotic War ex-servicemen.
+Izmailovo is a famous country residence of the Russian Tsars.
+In 1654, when Tsar Alexey Mikhailovich Romanov became owner of these vast ancestral boyars’ lands, the estate became part of the palace household.
+It was there, at the linen yard, that the sixteen-year-old Tsar Peter I found in 1688 an old English boat, ordering since than to call Izmailovo “the cradle of the Russian fleet”.
+In Izmailovo one can see architectural sites dating back to the end of the XVII century and making part of the Tsar’s Courtyard as well as premises of Nikolaevsky alms-house built in the XIX century for 1812 Patriotic War ex-servicemen.